Got a question?

 Gift Aid can allow you to generate an extra 25p for every £1 you raise.
 The Government operates the Gift Aid scheme to allow charities to claim the basic rate tax on every pound donated.
 So if you are a UK taxpayer and you donated £100 to Alzheimer Scotland, it means that we will actually receive £125 at no extra cost to you.
 Learn more about Gift Aid.

-This section is dedicated to questions relating to sponsored and third part events like marathons, cycling events and any event not run directly by Alzheimer Scotland.
+This section is dedicated to questions relating to sponsored and third party events like marathons, cycling events and any event not run directly by Alzheimer Scotland.

 I want to take part in an event for Alzheimer Scotland, how do I get involved?

-Running, walking, cycling, treks, to all of the above, there are plenty of third-party events out there to choose from.
-Whether you're taking on the London Marathon, the Mighty Deerstalker or even jumping out a plane, our Fundraising Events team are here to help support you every step of the way.
-Our Fundraising Events page is always the best place to start in your hunt for the perfect event: we can offer charity exclusive and even discounted entry for some events if you join Team AlzScot.
+Running, walking, cycling, treks, Bungee Jumps, Swings and more there are so many great third-party events out there to choose from.
+Whether you're taking on the London Marathon, EMF or even jumping out a plane, our Fundraising Events team are here to help support you every step of the way.
+Check out our favourite events here including events with exclusive charity entries.

 I want to take part in an event but it's not on your website, can I still fundraise?

 Absolutely!
-Get in touch to let us know a little bit about your event and we can send you a fundraising pack.
+Get in touch to let us know a little bit about your event and we can send you a fundraising pack and start supporting you.
 If you already have a place in an event, we'd love for you to make Alzheimer Scotland your named charity.

 Do you have any tips for fundraising?

 We've got you covered on this one!
-Our Fundraising Events Team can supply you with your very on fundraising toolkit filled with hints and tips for getting the most out of your fundraising in the countdown to your event.
+Our Fundraising Events Team can give you access to our Fundraising Hub which is full of toolkits and materials for getting the most out of your fundraising in the countdown to your event.
 Email us, or call 0131 243 1453.

 How do I pay in my sponsorship money?